Nicolò Barella: 2024–25

+2025–26

+On 25 October 2025, Barella made his 300th appearance for Inter in all competitions.

 International career

-With the Italy U19 team, Barella took part at the 2016 UEFA European Under-19 Championship, finishing in second place.

-With the Italy U20 he took part at the 2017 FIFA U-20 World Cup, finishing in third place.

-Barella made his debut with the Italy U21 team on 1 September 2017, in a 3–0 friendly defeat against Spain.
+Youth

+Barella was part of the Italy national under-21 football team in the 2019 UEFA European Under-21 Championship.

+Senior
-Barella was called up to the senior Italy squad by manager Gian Piero Ventura for the team's 2018 World Cup qualifiers against Macedonia and Albania in October 2017.

-Barella made his debut for the Italy senior side on 10 October 2018, under manager Roberto Mancini, in a 1–1 friendly draw against Ukraine in Genoa.
-On 23 March 2019, Barella scored his first goal for Italy in a 2–0 home win over Finland in a UEFA Euro 2020 qualifying match.
+Barella was called up to the senior Italian senior squad by coach Gian Piero Ventura for the team's 2018 World Cup qualification against Macedonia and Albania in October 2017.
+On 10 October 2018, he made his debut under coach Roberto Mancini in a 1–1 friendly draw against Ukraine in Genoa.
+On 23 March 2019, Barella scored his first goal for Italy in a 2–0 home victory against Finland in a UEFA Euro 2020 qualifying match.

-He took part with the U21 side in the 2019 UEFA European Under-21 Championship.

-In June 2021, he was included in Italy's squad for UEFA Euro 2020.
-In Italy's second group match on 16 June, he set up Manuel Locatelli second goal in an eventual 3–0 win over Switzerland, which allowed Italy to advance to the round of 16.
-On 2 July, he scored Italy's opening goal of the match, and later assisted Lorenzo Insigne's goal, in a 2–1 win over Belgium in the quarter-finals of the competition.
-On 11 July, Barella won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time; Barella started the match, but was substituted by Bryan Cristante in the second half of regulation time.

-On 10 October, Barella scored the opening goal in a 2–1 home win over Belgium in the bronze medal match of the 2020–21 UEFA Nations League.
+In June 2021, Barella was included in Italy's squad for UEFA Euro 2020.
+In Italy's second group match on 16 June, he set up Manuel Locatelli second goal in an eventual 3–0 victory againstSwitzerland, which allowed Italy to advance to the round of 16.
+On 2 July, he scored Italy's opening goal of the match, and later assisted Lorenzo Insigne's goal, in a 2–1 victory against Belgium in the quarter-finals of the competition.
+On 11 July, Barella won the European Championship with Italy following a 3–2 penalty shoot-out victory against England at Wembley Stadium in the final, after a 1–1 draw in extra-time; Barella started the match, but was replaced by Bryan Cristante in the second half of regulation time.
+On 10 October, Barella scored the opening goal in a 2–1 home victory against Belgium in the bronze medal match of the 2020–21 UEFA Nations League.

+On 24 March 2024, Barella was given the captain’s armband for the first time in a 2–0 friendly victory against Ecuador, in which he also scored the second goal.
+Later that June, was included in Italy's squad for UEFA Euro 2024.
+In the Azzurri's first match of the competition, he scored the winning goal in a 2–1 victory against Albania with a half-volley from the edge of the box.
+However, Italy was eliminated by Switzerland in the round of 16 following a 2–0 defeat.